haowu97/netlify/content/posts/Courses21-22/FINM8007/L2ForeignExchangeSystems.en.md

 **Impact on production decisions**:
 - The Aussie dollar depreciation makes it relatively cheaper to produce in Australia and to use Australian inputs

+## 4. Real exchange rate

+**Real exchange rate** is the exchange rate adjusted for inflation differentials between countries.

+**A depreciation of the real exchange rate** means:

+- a decrease in the purchasing power of domestic goods over foreign goods
+- an improvement in the competitiveness of domestic goods relative to foreign goods

+The real exchange rate removes the effect of inflation from the nominal (spot) exchange rate.

+$$
+\text{Real } US\$/A\$ = \text{Nominal } U S \$ / A \$ \div C P I_{U S} / C P I_{A U S}
+$$

+**Practice** (Semester 2 -- Mid, 2022) Part C: Assume that you are in Australia.
+The current spot exchange rate of the US dollar (USD) against the Australian dollar(AUD) is 0.6815 USD per AUD (USD/AUD).
+Suppose that the current Consumer Price Indexes(CPI) in the US and Australia are 120 and 130 respectively.
+What is the real exchange rate of the USD/AUD?
+Show your working clearly and completely.
+[10 marks/ 50 marks]